submit all the necessary documents (shown below) in pdf format to Jennifer Rubin, Foundation Coordinator at firstname.lastname@example.org

-Applicant must be a student member of the American Academy of Optometry (AAO).
-To learn more, visit the AAO website: www.aaopt.org/student
+- Applicant must be a student member of the American Academy of Optometry (AAO).
+To learn more, visit the Student Membership page.

 - A copy of a current CV/resume

-- An up to 1-page statement describing past and present educational and research achievements, future educational objectives, and long-term career goals in the areas of cornea and contact lens research
+- A 1-page statement describing past and present educational and research achievements, future educational objectives, and long-term career goals in the areas of cornea and contact lens research

 - An up to 2-page summary of the proposed research project.
 Include a summary of the relevant background/rationale and hypotheses, purpose, methods (including planned analyses), and budget (including any cost-share or additional funding mechanisms).
 If a renewal application, provide a detailed description of the project over the previous funding cycle.